 Ford managed to sell 18,551 Galaxie 500 XL Convertibles for the 1963 model year.
 Unlike the other Galaxie models that came with a six cylinder as standard the 500 XL came with a 260 cubic inch V8 as its standard engine.
 The base price for this was $3,518.

-The 390 in this car would have come in at an extra $138 including the Cruise-O-Matic.
+The 390 in this car would have come in at an extra $138 including the Cruise-O-Matic transmission.

-This Ford Galaxie is currently for sale on eBay. (follow the link for even more photos)
+This ’63 Galaxie 500XL is currently for sale on eBay. (follow the link for even more photos)